 3. RESULTS

-At the end of the course, we managed to produce the working prototype as shown in Figure 3.2.1 below.
-The technical specification, engineering drawings, and performance results will be discussed in this section.
+At the end of the course, we managed to produce the working prototype as shown in Figure 3.2.1.
+The technical specification, engineering drawings, and performance results are discussed in this section.

 3.1.
 TECHNICAL SPECIFICATIONS AND ENGINEERING DRAWING

-All the engineering drawings of the protype casing are shown in
+All the engineering drawings of the protype casing are shown in the following figure.